 - The self: in order for people to respond to and act upon the meanings that symbols have for them, they have to know who and what they are within this world of symbols and meaning.
 Someone cannot decide how they should behave until they know who they are and, therefore, what is appropriate for them to do in certain circumstances.
 Crucially, this involves us being able to see ourselves through the eyes of others.
 Effectively this is the construction of the selfplex.
 Blumer suggests that we develop this notion of the self in childhood and, in particular, in games-playinq.
 Nancy Eisenberg, Randy Lennon & Karlsson Roth (1983), in their work on moral reasoning, support this by noting that it is through interaction with other children, that we learn empathy.
 When engaging in a ‘game’ with others, we learn various social roles and also learn how these interact with the roles of others.
 This brings us to the third element of Interactionism: the importance of the interaction itself

 - The interaction: the most important element of Symbolic Interactionism is actually the point at which the symbol and the self come together with others in an interaction.
 Each person in society must learn (again through games) to take the viewpoint of other people into account whenever they set out on any course of action.
-Only by having an idea of what the other person is thinking about in the situation is it possible to interact with them.
+Only by having an idea of what the other person is thinking about in the situation – effectively a theory of mind -is it possible to interact with them.
 This is an extremely complex business – it involves reading the meaning of the situation correctly from the viewpoint of the other (What sort of person are they?
 How do they see me?
 What do they expect me to do?) and then responding in terms of how you see your own ‘self’ (Who am I?
 How do I want to behave?).
 There is clearly great scope for confusion, error and misunderstanding.
 Accordingly people in an interaction must actively engage in constructing the situation and reading the rules and symbols correctly if the interaction is to be productive for all parties to it.

 Goffman and the Dramaturgical Approach